Home

 At the Connaught Theatre the entertainment is now entirely provided by Mr. Robert Buchanan.
 The evening opens with a play founded on one of Mr. Buchanan’s poems, in which a ne’er-do-well father, excellently played by Mr. Wood, shows his poetical superiority over a self-seeking and worldly son; and next comes the principal drama of the evening, the Nine Days’ Queen, a romantic play which tells the story of the short and unfortunate reign of the Lady Jane Grey.
 The play was produced at the Gaiety quite recently.
 As presented at the Connaught it is a series of effective tableaux, which tell with simplicity and force one of the most touching stories in English history.
 Miss Harriett Jay sympathetically represents the innocent usurper, and Mr. F. H. Macklin gives a manly impersonation of her husband.
 Miss Dillon as the persecutrix, Mary, and Mr. Edward Butler as Gardiner, the cruel Bishop of Winchester, earn the compliment of hearty hisses from the gallery.

-The Connaught Theatre.—Mr. Robert Buchanan’s poetical play “The Nine Days’ Queen,” has been transferred from the Gaiety to the Connaught Theatre, where the advantages of constant repetition bring out the points more favourably than they were brought out originally.
+CONNAUGHT THEATRE.—Mr. Robert Buchanan’s poetical play The Nine Days’ Queen, which was noticed on its recent production at a Gaiety matinée, has been transferred to the Connaught Theatre, where the advantages of constant repetition bring out the points more favourably than they were brought out originally, notwithstanding that the Gaiety performance won considerable approbation.
 Experience of the stage strengthens Miss Harriet Jay’s representation of the Royal heroine, and Mr. Macklin’s assistance is of value.
-“Only a Vagabond,” also written by Mr. Buchanan, shows the author’s ability in a very different vein, and provides a character to which Mr. A. Wood does full justice.
+Only a Vagabond, also written by Mr. Buchanan, shows the author’s ability in a very different vein, and provides a character to which that clever actor Mr. A. Wood does ample justice.

 The Otago Witness (New Zealand) (26 February, 1881 - p.20)